Are you looking for the ultimate 5 days in London itinerary?

 The Royal Exchange Building is located in the financial district, the heart of London.
 It is trapezoidal in shape.

-Twice before it was consumed and destroyed by fires.
+Twice, it has been consumed and destroyed by fires.
 The current building was designed and built in the 1840s.

-A shopping and dining destination, the Royal Exchange is a worthy addition to your 5 days in London itinerary.
-Its chic shops, and excellent dining will lure you to this historic location!
+A shopping and dining destination, the Royal Exchange is a worthy addition to your 5 days in London, England, itinerary.
+Its chic shops and excellent dining will lure you to this historic location!

-Located very close to The Royal Exchange Building, (0.2 miles), Leadenhall Harket is a covered market.
+Located very close to the Royal Exchange Building, the Leadenhall Market is a covered market.

-Its elegant roof painted maroon, cream, and green, coupled with its cobbled streets, make this market a splendid place to add to your 5 days in London itinerary.
+Its elegant roof painted maroon, cream, and green, coupled with its cobbled streets, make this market a splendid place to add to your 5 days in London, England, itinerary.

-It is a popular tourist destination in London, so you will not be alone!
+It is a popular tourist destination in the city, so you will not be alone!
+It is one of the top markets in London!

-What makes Leadenhall Market so appealing is that is has been used in many movies.
-Harry Potter fans will recognize it.
-And there is even a marathon road race that is run through it.
+What makes Leadenhall Market so appealing is that it has been used in many movies.
+Harry Potter fans will recognize it from the first movie.
+There is even a marathon road race that is run through it.

-The market sells fresh foods and flowers and this may be the perfect place to pick up some brunch in London as your afternoon in London progresses.
+The market sells fresh foods and flowers and this may be the perfect place to pick up some brunch in London as your afternoon progresses.

 One of London’s most popular attractions is the Tower of London.
 Famous executions took place here and it is busy and crowded most of the time.

-I suggest visiting here during your 5 days in London.
-And consider purchasing your tickets online in advance.
+I suggest adding it to your London travel itinerary.
+Consider purchasing your tickets online in advance.

-The Tower of London’s famous welcome tour is led by the Yeoman Warders (the “Beefeaters”.)
+The Tower of London’s famous welcome tour is led by the Yeoman Warders, more famously known as Beefeaters.

 Located on the north bank of the Thames River, you can also rent audio headsets which will permit you to take a self-guided tour at your own pace.

 Make sure to take notice of the Jewel House to view the Crown Jewels and the Medieval Palace.
 Also, the execution site where many famous historical people were slain.
-And look for Ravel Tower.
+Look for Ravel Tower too.

-The Tower of London is so interesting and, I do not believe you need to be a history aficionado to enjoy visiting there.
+The Tower of London is so interesting, and I do not believe you need to be a history aficionado to enjoy visiting there on your UK itinerary.

 Stop 4: The Tower Bridge